microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/verifiedcredentialclaims.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Open type containing the key value pair of the claims retrieved from the credentials.
-Names must be valid property names, values may be restricted to a list of types via an annotation with term `Validation.OpenPropertyTypeConstraint`
+Open type containing the key-value pair of the claims retrieved from the verifiable credentials.
+Names must be valid property names and values may be restricted to a list of types via an annotation with the term `Validation.OpenPropertyTypeConstraint`.
 Used for the **claims** property of [verified credential data](verifiedCredentialData.md).

 ## Properties